nextstrain/nextstrain.org/static-site/README.md

 * [See this page in the docs](https://nextstrain.org/docs/contributing/documentation)

 ### Adding new cards / tiles for the splash page
-1. Find an image with appropriate rights for us to use.
-Generally, anything on Wikimedia Commons is fair game with proper attribution.
-Please consult the licensing section of individual files to be sure.
-2. Edit the picture in [LunaPic](https://www110.lunapic.com/editor/)
-    * upload picture
-    * Style the picture via the "art" menu.
-Choose "grey" for core cards, "floating" for community cards or "sadness" for narrative cards.
-Adjust slider as you see fit.
-    * "Edit" -> "Simple Crop Tool" & crop to a square.
-    * "Edit" -> "Scale Image" to 250 x 250px
-    * "File" -> "Save Image" & use PNG
+1. Navigate to the Auspice view and take a square screenshot of a panel that is representative of the data.
+2. If using a tree, make sure branch labels are turned off.
+3. Downsize the image to 250px by 250px.
-3. Save the file in `./static/splash_images`
+4. Save the file in `./static/splash_images`
-4. Edit `./src/components/splash/showcase.yaml` to include the card & title.
+5. Edit `./src/components/splash/showcase.yaml` to include the card & title.
-5. Edit `./src/components/Footer/index.jsx` to provide credit for the photo.

 ### Adding new team members